You are here

 Git is a distributed version control system, originally developed by Linus Torvalds as a Linux kernel development tool.

-If, on the other hand, you would like to find out more about the AFS backed Git service, follow this link
+If you would like to find out more about the AFS backed Git service, follow this link

 Git on AFS